Constraining the Energy Momentum Tensor through DVCS Dispersion Relation beyond Leading Power: Scalar targets and momentum distribution

 Note that $T_1^{++\,(1)}$ is singular for $\alpha \to 1$.
 However, because of the support properties of DDs this singularity is tamed in Eq.~\eqref{eq:h0++_tw4_full_scalar} and the integrand goes to zero at the end-point.
 Injecting Eq.~\eqref{eq:Taylorexpansion} into the second line of Eq.~\eqref{eq:h0++_tw4_full_scalar} and using Eqs.~\eqref{eq:DDF} and \eqref{eq:polynomialityH}, one gets:

-where the factor $2^n$ is conventional.
+where the factor $2^n$ comes from the expansion in $(2\xi)^j$ in Eq. \eqref{eq:polynomialityH}.
 The mass term can thus be expressed as a series of the subset $A_{n+1,n}$ of the generalised form factors $A_{i,j}$, whose first term $A^q_{1,0}$ is the EMT form factor containing the information regarding the momentum distribution within the nucleon.

 We then truncate the series to the two first elements ($n\le 2$).
 The expression of the subtraction constant becomes: